RajniNepaliVeltris/FinReconProj/README.md

 - **HTML Report**: Open `test-results/index.html` in your browser for a visual summary of all test runs, including pass/fail status, error details, and links to screenshots/videos.
 - **JSON Report**: For integration or analysis, use `test-results/report.json`.
 - **Screenshots & Videos**: On test failure, screenshots and videos are automatically captured and linked in the HTML report for easy debugging.
-- **Performance Data**: If enabled, performance metrics are recorded and available for review.

-You can customize reporting options in `playwright.config.ts` and extend reporting with utilities in `utils/performanceHtmlReport.ts`.
+You can customize reporting options in `playwright.config.ts`.

 ## Using Existing Chrome Instance for Tests